maptiler/leaflet-maptilersdk/README.md

   - `L.MaptilerStyle.OPENSTREETMAP` reference style for the classic OSM look
   - `L.MaptilerStyle.OCEAN` reference style with seabed isoline, hilshading and trenches info

-  You can also create your custom styles on [cloud.maptiler.com/maps](https://cloud.maptiler.com/maps/)
+  You can also easily [create your custom map style](https://maptiler.com/cloud/customize/)
 </details>

 - `apiKey`: [string] your MapTiler Cloud API key.
 Default: empty string

-The `MaptilerLayer` constructor and/or `maptilerLayer` factory function returns a Leaflet Maptiler layer, that we will call `mtLayer`.
+The `MaptilerLayer` constructor and/or `maptilerLayer` factory function returns a Leaflet Maptiler layer that we will call `mtLayer`.

 #### Method `.addTo(map)`
-Same behavior as `.addTo` on any Leaflet layer: this adds the layer to a given map or group.
+The same behavior as `.addTo` on any Leaflet layer: this adds the layer to a given map or group.

 #### Method `.getMaptilerMap(): maptilerLayer.Map`